 Other friends heard about this incident.
 They went to the king and said all that happened.
 The king called the man and said to him; You are evil because I forgave your huge and tremendous debt because you begged with me, didn’t I?
 Shouldn’t you have mercy on your friend because I had shown mercy on you?
 King became angry and sent the man to prison to be tortured until he had paid his entire debt.

 You see, because he received patience, compassion, mercy, and forgiveness from the master, he should have shown patience, compassion, mercy, and forgiveness to his debtor.
 However, instead of showing patience and mercy, the man was cruel to his friend.

-There are at least two simple and straight forward lessons from this parable.
+There are at least two simple and straightforward lessons from this parable.
 Our patience, mercy, compassion, and forgiveness must be based on how much we received from God.
-Bible says in Colossians 2:13-15, beloved, when you were dead in sins and your sinful desires, God gave you a share in the very life of Christ by forgiving all your sins.
+Bible says in Colossians 2:13-15, beloved when you were dead in sins and your sinful desires, God gave you a share in the very life of Christ by forgiving all your sins.
 He blotted out all the charges that were listed against you, all the list of his commandments which you had not obeyed.
-God took your sins and destroyed it forever by nailing it to the cross of Jesus Christ.
+God took your sins and destroyed them forever by nailing them to the cross of Jesus Christ.
 God took away Satan’s power to accuse you of your sins.
-In Jesus and what he has done for you (by his cruel death, burial, and resurrection), God forgave all of your sins and took it away forever.
+In Jesus and what he has done for you (by his cruel death, burial, and resurrection), God forgave all of your sins and took them away forever.
 You see, this is what you received from God.
 By thankfully remembering what great things God had done for you in Jesus Christ, we must forgive others for their trespasses against us.

 This is why I said forgiveness is always divine.
 Its source is not human.